-2.8 Further details of permitted development rights for householders are available via the Planning Portal and set out in Permitted Development Rights for Householders and Technical Guidance. (updated Sept 2019), and also in Appendix 2 of this document.
+2.8 Further details of permitted development rights for householders are available via the Planning Portal.

 2.9 It should be noted that permitted development rights that apply to many common projects for houses do not apply to flats, maisonettes or other buildings whether or not they are located within CAs.
 Similarly, commercial properties have different permitted development rights to dwellings.